 \section{Abstract}

-Recent advances in Federated Learning (FL) have brought large-scale machine learning opportunities for massive distributed clients with performance and data privacy guarantees.
-However, most current works only focus on the interest of the central controller in FL, and ignore the interests of clients.
-This may result in unfairness which discourages clients from actively participating in the learning process and damages the sustainability of the whole FL system.
-Therefore, the topic of ensuring fairness in an FL is attracting a great deal of research interest.
-In recent years, diverse Fairness-Aware FL (FAFL) approaches have been proposed in an effort to achieve fairness in FL from different viewpoints.
-However, there is no comprehensive survey which helps readers gain insight into this interdisciplinary field.
+Recent advances in Federated Learning (FL) have brought large-scale collaborative machine learning opportunities for massively distributed clients with performance and data privacy guarantees.
+However, most current works focus on the interest of the central controller in FL, and overlook the interests of the FL clients.
+This may result in unfair treatment of clients that discourages them from actively participating in the learning process and damages the sustainability of the FL ecosystem.
+Therefore, the topic of ensuring fairness in FL is attracting a great deal of research interest.
+In recent years, diverse Fairness-Aware FL (FAFL) approaches have been proposed in an effort to achieve fairness in FL from different perspectives.
+However, there is no comprehensive survey that helps readers gain insight into this interdisciplinary field.
 This paper aims to provide such a survey.
 By examining the fundamental and simplifying assumptions, as well as the notions of fairness adopted by existing literature in this field, we propose a taxonomy of FAFL approaches covering major steps in FL, including client selection, optimization, contribution evaluation and incentive distribution.
-In addition, we discuss the main metrics for experimentally evaluating the performance of FAFL approaches, and suggest some promising future research directions.
+In addition, we discuss the main metrics for experimentally evaluating the performance of FAFL approaches, and suggest promising future research directions towards FAFL.